abinit/abinit/doc/tutorial/gw1.md

 At the end of [lesson 3](base3), we computed the KS band structure of silicon.
-In this approximation, the band dispersion as well as the band widths are reasonable, but the band gaps are qualitatively wrong.
+In this approximation, the band dispersion as well as the band widths are reasonable but the band gaps are qualitatively wrong.
-Now, we will compute the band gaps much more accurately, using the so-called GW approximation.
+Now we will compute the band gaps much more accurately, using the so-called GW approximation.

 We start by an example, in which we show how to perform in a single input file